Families with a child who has attention deficit disorder (ADHD)

 has been considerable interest in the dysfunction and disorders of families

-with children identified as having ADD (Brown & Pacini).
+with children identified as having ADHD (Brown & Pacini).
 The dynamics of

-the family that has a child with ADD will undergo pressures and stresses that
+the family that has a child with ADHD will undergo pressures and stresses that

 are outside the realm created by normal developmental problems.
 Children with